MichaelSpl/HackUTD-2023-Project/README.md

 - Enhance analysis during these critical periods by incorporating data from news sources.
 - We incorporated data collection on a 7-day timeframe in order to get the most recent web traffic data to also limit the number of events that prompted the web traffic changes.

+### User Friendly Interface via HTML, CSS, and Javascript
+- Display visually appealing graphs that are easy for the user to understand.

 ## License

 This project is licensed under the [MIT License](LICENSE).